 However, home automation systems have struggled to become mainstream, in part due to their technical nature.
-A drawback of smart homes is their perceived complexity; some people have difficulty with technology or will give up on it with the first annoyance.
+A drawback of smart homes is their perceived complexity; some people have difficulty with technology or will give up on it with the first inconvenience.
 Smart home manufacturers and alliances are working on reducing complexity and improving the user experience to make it enjoyable and beneficial for users of all types and technical levels.

 Another major issue is smart home security.
 A 2016 NTT Data Corp. report found that 80% of U.S. consumers are concerned about the security of their smart home data.
 If hackers are able to infiltrate a smart device, they could potentially turn off the lights and alarms and unlock the doors, leaving a home defenseless to a break-in.
 Further, hackers could potentially access the homeowner's network, leading to worse attacks or data exfiltration.
 In October 2016, the Mirai IoT botnet was able to bring down parts of the internet in a series of distributed denial-of-service (DDoS) attacks using badly secured cameras, DVRs and routers as entry points.